Residential Parking in Philadelphia: A Primer on Permits

 What is proof of residency?

-Proof of residency is a driver’s license, utility bill or current lease.
+Proof of residency is a driver’s license, utility bill or copy of a current lease.

 Can renters sign a petition?

 Yes, a resident can be a renter or owner of a property.

 I have visitors coming to town.
 Where can they park?

 If you have a residential parking permit, there are two options for visitor parking: temporary parking passes and day passes.
 Day passes are good for up to a year after purchase.

 - Day passes consist a single booklet of five passes and cost $35

 - Residents can purchase a maximum of two booklets, but must wait 90 days before purchasing additional booklets